Mike-Morrow/bgd-neat-starter/src/posts/about.md

   - about
 ---

-My name's Mike Morrow, and I created Better Gut Digest to help people understand and improve their gut problems.
+I created Better Gut Digest to help people understand and improve their gut problems.

 Around 2019, my body gradually began rejecting the foods I used to love.
 Gone were the days of Chipotle and Panang Curry takeout.
 My diet became very restrictive out of necessity.